How To Become A Cocktail Bartender

 If you are lucky you might be able to get a job at a cocktail bar….but don’t think you will be able to walk straight behind the stick!

 You will be required to start from the bottom.
-It’s likely you will have to prove your commitment through bar backing (support the rock star bartenders refilling ice, spirits, juices and emptying their bins) and glass collecting.
+You will likely have to prove your commitment through bar backing (support the rock star bartenders refilling ice, spirits, juices and emptying their bins) and glass collecting.

-Once you have proven yourself you may be given the opportunity to train on the main bar.
+Once you have proven yourself you may be allowed to train on the main bar.

 What you do not have to do is get a bartending license or go on a course.